noxthot/ss22_julia_workshop/pages/introduction/worksheet_1.md

 * These pointwise operations can be extended to multiple situations.
 Assume for example we have a matrix $\mathbf{A}\in\mathbb{R}^{n\times m}$ and a scalar $c\in\mathbb{R}$.
 Then `A .- c` will substract $c$ from every element in $\mathbf{A}$.
 Moreover if $v\in\mathbb{R}^n$, `y = v .* A` will scalar multiply $v$ to $A$, i.e., $y_{ij} = A_{ij}\cdot w_j$.
 * Dot-wise operations can be used for functions as well.
 For example, `y = exp.(A)` will evaluate the exponential function for every element in $\mathbf{A}$, that is, $y_{ij} = e^{A_{ij}}$.

-To better understand element-wise operations, see how we computed the scattering matrix $\mathbf{G}$ and see if you can write this as a for-loop.
-You can use the `if` command.
+Then, the compact element-wise operation formulation of the scattering matrix becomes

 ```julia:./code/worksheet_1.jl
 G = zeros(nv, nv);